7 Tips for Enhancing Virtual Team Work

 Working on a remote basis offers you the benefits of being able to tap into a wider pool of talent, work across different time zones, and reduce office overhead.
 But at the same time, you don’t have the same advantages that face-to-face communication can bring.

 Is it possible to still engage teamwork and high performance remotely?
 Yes!
-In fact there are very successful businesses out there that have always worked on a remote basis (something that virtual executive assistants are great at helping with).
+In fact there are very successful businesses out there that have always worked on a remote basis (something that a Virtual Executive Assistant is great at helping with).
 Here are some of our tips for enhancing virtual teamwork:

 #1.
 Make the effort to engage as a team